 Budget varifocals - what you need to know

 - Budget or entry-level varifocal lenses are often based on an older lens design.

 - They offer a restricted area of near and intermediate vision, more (possibly annoying) peripheral distortions at the lens edges, and may take longer to get used to.

 Budget varifocals can be a good option if you’re cash-strapped, don't do much reading, or will consider using additional reading glasses.

 Some retailers do both standard and standard-plus versions.

-Examples: Boots Silver, Specsavers Standard or Premium, Vision Express Traditional or Everyday
+Examples: Boots Silver (BBGR Selective), Specsavers Standard or Premium, Vision Express Essential

 Optimised freeform design (some bespoke features)